rowlandcoping/smokingbuns/README.md

 NB If you wish you could also deploy these files by copying and pasting them to the 'www' folder of your own web host, but keep in mind that the method of deployment will vary depending on the web hosting package you use.

-NBB If you are using a Linux operating system running Apache you can simply save the files in your local '/var/www/html' folder and deploy by typing 'localhost' into a browser window.
+NNB If you are using a Linux operating system running Apache you can simply save the files in your local '/var/www/html' folder and deploy by typing 'localhost' into a browser window.
 Please see instructions for installing Apache [HERE](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview) if you haven't already.

 ## Credits
 ([back to top](#smoking-buns))